 the view in real-time on the data set, the time required to

 build the view may be considerable.
 Progress for building the

 view is shown at the top of the window.

 If you have edited either the

 definition, you must save the definition.

-You can also filter the results and the output using the in-built filter system that matches the options available to clients when using the view information.
+You can also filter the results and the output using the built-in filter system.
+This filter provides similar options that are available to clients for filtering results.

 For more information on the filter options, see Section 6.5.3, “Getting View Results”.